 - In most cases, the pain has largely disappeared within 2 hours, although swelling may not be apparent until the next day.

 - Large local reactions, larger than 3 inches in diameter, will often persist for up to a week.
 A physician should be consulted if the reaction continues to spread.

 - Systemic reactions such as hives, redness, or swelling elsewhere on the body, vomiting, dizziness, hoarseness, thickened speech, or difficulty breathing, should receive prompt medical care from a physician.

 - Also, be sure to see a doctor if there were 10 or more stings, or if one of the stings was inside the nose or mouth, since swelling can interfere with breathing.

 A child who has had a systemic reaction to a bee sting (which I can personally relate to) should follow special precautions set forth by his or her pediatrician.
 This will include carrying injectable epinephrine (which I do).

-Although systemic reactions occur in about 3% of people who are stung, and anaphylactic shock can follow as many as 0.8% of bee stings, thankfully only 40 people in the United States are killed by bee stings each year, and only 1 to 2 of these are children.
+Although systemic reactions occur in about 3% of people who are stung, and anaphylactic shock can follow as many as 0.8% of bee stings, only about 40 people in the United States are killed by bee stings each year, and only 1 to 2 of these are children.